 This is a work of fiction, nothing more.
 It is inspired by the book Seven Days in May, written by Fletcher Knebel and Charles W. Bailey and published in 1962.
 The story those authors penned concerned a plot by members of the American military and certain politicians to take over the government to stop the president from engaging in nuclear disarmament talks with the Soviet Union.
 Even as a young aspirant with an eye on a military career, I found the premise a bit hard to buy into.
 The American military, after all, has a long and proud history of staying out of politics and yielding, without question, to civilian authority as prescribed by the Constitution.

-That does not mean there have not been incidents where some in uniform thought about taking steps to correct what they saw as wrong headed decisions by the government they served.
+That does not mean there have not been incidents where some in uniform thought about taking steps to correct what they saw as wrongheaded decisions by the government they served.
 The most well know occurred on March 15, 1783 when officers of the Continental Army met to discuss plans to march on Philadelphia and force the Continental Congress to redress their grievances.
 In an act of selfless courage that exemplified his skills as a leader of men, George Washington was able to put an end to all thoughts of rebelling against Congress by the simple means of reaching into his pocket to retrieve a pair of spectacles in order to read a letter he’d recently received from Congress to the mutinous officers.
 When he saw the expression on the faces of those who were not aware he needed spectacles, he is said to have stopped to apologize, saying, “Gentlemen, you must permit me to put on my spectacles, for I have not only grown old and grey, but almost blind in the service of my country.”

-The idea that a group of general officers, not matter how well meaning or powerful they were, could bring down the government of the United States on their own is, in my opinion, laughable.
+The idea that a group of general officers, not matter how well-meaning or powerful they were, could bring down the government of the United States on their own is, in my opinion, laughable.
 That does not mean the government of the United States could not be subverted from within.
 Sinclair Lewis, in the Nobel Prize winner’s 1935 novel It Can’t Happen Here, tells of a president who, having assumed dictatorial powers, is challenged by a revolt in which a large portion of the Army defects to the rebel cause.
 The premise upon which he based his book on is the often forgotten fact that Adolf Hitler came to power just three years prior to the book’s publication using the electoral process specified in the short lived Weimar Republic’s constitution.

 My story is, as I said, is a work of pure fiction.
 Though I have not worn a uniform in over twenty-four years, I still stand by the oath of office I took when I received my commission on May 9, 1974 in the Cadet Chapel at the Virginia Military Institute, an oath that obligated me, and every officer who has served this country for over two hundred years, to defend the Constitution of the United States, against all enemies, foreign and domestic.